-Undergraduate & Graduate Internship Guidelines for Fall Semester 2020
+Undergraduate & Graduate Internship Guidelines

 In-person internships, however, can often take place in locations where conditions differ from Penn State campus locations.
 Given this situation, Penn State will continue to review requests for in-person internships to ensure that students are aware of the flexibility they have to meet academic requirements.